thoughtworks/recce/DESIGN.md

 # High Level Design Considerations

 * should have its own database where reconciliation results are stored
   * in order to avoid having to do a massive, un-scalable in-memory merge or map-reduce
   * to allow for querying results over time and interacting with them
-* the user will need to designate a migration primary key that is common across source and target data sources for comparison
+* the user will need to designate a **migration primary key** that is common across source and target data sources for comparison
   * this key will be assumed to not contain PII/sensitive data
-* data from both source+target rows should generally be compared by hashes; to avoid persistent of PII data inside the database
+* data from both source+target rows should generally be compared by hashes; to avoid persistence of PII data inside the database
   * this will lead to some loss of specificity when understanding why a row does not match
   * it may be possible to directly compare data, but this should be on an opt-in basis (private by default -> compare hashes)
 * Expressing intended differences in storage between source and target will be done in SQL by developer e.g.
   * a NUMBER enumeration converted to a VARCHAR enumeration
   * numerical tolerance differences
   * character encoding differences
+* API would primarily be used to trigger an existing pre-configured reconciliation dataset
+  * as opposed to sending details/SQL and data source definitions for an entire new dataset
+  * ensures that the reconciliation
+* Approach scaling through running multiple threads executing various queries in the background via connection pools rather than multiple pods/container instances
+  * Avoids complexity in scheduling, and we want this tool to be relatively simple to setup and use